mfindley/Mayfly_ContinuousTemperatureLogger/Building a Continuous Temperature Logger.md

 One of the first things that need to be done before using the Mayfly for data logging is setting the date and time on the real-time clock (RTC).

-[Download](https://github.com/movingplaid/Mayfly_RealTimeClock/blob/master/Mayfly_RealTimeClock.ino) the code for setting the real-time clock.
+[Download](https://github.com/movingplaid/Mayfly_RealTimeClock/blob/master/Mayfly_RealTimeClock.ino) the code for setting the real-time clock and open it in the Arduino IDE.

 This sketch is meant to be a simple as possible, but you need to do things in the right order to obtain the best possible time setting.

-Since we are setting the time based on the compile time of the sketch, the faster you compile and upload the less difference you will have between the system time and the Mayfly time.
+Since we are setting the time based on the compile time of the sketch, there will be a slight difference between the system time and the Mayfly time (about 10 seconds).

   * Complile and upload the sketch
   * Comment out the line for setting the clock
   * Complile and upload again

 We do a second compile and upload after commenting out the portion of the code that sets the time so that the next time you open the Serial Monitor or turn the Mayfly on, the time will not get reset to the compile time again.

-Open the file (`Mayfly_RealTimeClock.ino`) in the Arduino IDE.
 Before compiling, you will need to install the following library:

   * `RTClib`